projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 ************

 A vUART is a virtual 16550 UART implemented in the hypervisor.
 It can work as a console or a communication port.
-Currently, the vUART is mapped to the traditional COM port address.
+The vUART is mapped to the traditional COM port address.
 A UART driver in the kernel can auto detect the port base and IRQ.